woocommerce/woosidebars/readme.txt

 Moved to WordPress.org.
 Woo!
 Added scope to methods and properties where missing.

 == Changelog ==

+= 1.4.4 =
+* 2016-04-13
+* Adjusts the conditions box styling and UI for WordPress 4.5 compatibility.

 = 1.4.3 =
 * 2015-09-22